Floods, Landslides Hit Central Japan Months After Major Quake - UrduPoint

 Floods, Landslides Hit Central Japan Months After Major Quake

-Wajima, (APP - UrduPoint / Pakistan Point News - 22nd Sep, 2024) Floods and landslides left one dead and at least six missing in central Japan, with rescue and recovery teams at work on Sunday in a remote peninsula already devastated by a major earthquake earlier this year.
+Wajima, (APP - UrduPoint / Pakistan Point News - 22nd Sep, 2024) Floods and landslides killed one person and left at least six missing in central Japan, with recovery teams at work on Sunday in a remote peninsula already devastated by a major earthquake this year.

-"Unprecedented" heavy rains that lashed the area from Saturday began to subside, leaving muddy scenes of destruction as the national weather agency urged residents to stay vigilant for loose ground and other dangers.
+"Unprecedented" heavy rains that lashed the area from Saturday began to subside, leaving muddy scenes of destruction as the national weather agency urged people to stay vigilant for loose ground and other dangers.

-In the city of Wajima, piles of splintered branches and a huge uprooted tree amassed at a bridge over a river whose raging brown waters almost reached ground level.
+In the city of Wajima, splintered branches and a huge uprooted tree piled up at a bridge over a river whose raging brown waters almost reached ground level.

 People were seen wading into the mud to try to dig out half-buried cars, while elsewhere flood waters inundated emergency housing built for those who had lost their homes in the New Year's Day earthquake that killed at least 318 people.

+Akemi Yamashita, a 54-year-old resident, told AFP she had been driving on Saturday when "within only 30 minutes or so, water gushed into the street and quickly rose to half the height of my car".

+"I was talking to other residents of Wajima yesterday, and they said, 'it's so heart-breaking to live in this city'.
+I got teary when I heard that," she said, describing the earthquake and floods as "like something from a movie".

-Eight temporary housing complexes were affected in Wajima and Suzu, two of the cities on the Noto Peninsula hardest hit by the magnitude-7.5 quake, which toppled buildings, triggered tsunami waves and sparked a major fire.
+Eight temporary housing complexes were affected in Wajima and Suzu, two of the cities on the Noto Peninsula ravaged by the magnitude-7.5 quake, which toppled buildings, triggered tsunami waves and sparked a major fire.

-More than 540 millimetres (21 inches) of rainfall in the past 72 hours to Sunday morning was recorded in Wajima -- the heaviest continuous rain since comparative data became available in 1976.
+More than 540 millimetres (21 inches) of rainfall was recorded in Wajima in the 72 hours to Sunday morning -- the heaviest continuous rain since comparative data became available in 1976.

-Landslides blocked roads, complicating rescue efforts, and tens of thousands of people in the wider region have been urged to evacuate.
+Landslides blocked roads, complicating rescue efforts, and tens of thousands of people in the wider region were urged to evacuate.

 Muddy rivers ran high in Anamizu, south of Wajima, where more rain fell on Sunday morning onto quake-damaged houses and the shattered stone columns of a shrine still lying on the ground months after they were toppled.